 I think it's gonna be fun this is my project car so To me having an easy removable car cover that I can do myself at home trumps a $7000 paint job

-If brute force is not working your not using enough.
+If brute force is not working you're not using enough.